-Note: Before using the speed control feature, you must enable this feature in the [decoder] section of the CONFIG file.
-For more information, see the Configuration Guide applicable to your release.
+Note: On HMP Software, before you can use the speed control feature, you must enable this feature in the [decoder] section of the CONFIG file.
+For more information, see the Configuration Guide applicable to your release or product.

 The dx_adjsv() function uses the speed and volume modification tables to make adjustments to play speed or play volume.
 These tables have 21 entries that represent different levels of speed or volume.
 There are up to ten levels above and below the regular speed or volume.
 These tables can be set with explicit values using dx_setsvmt() or default values can be used.
-See the Dialogic Voice API Programming Guide for detailed information about these tables.
+See the Dialogic® Voice API Programming Guide for detailed information about these tables.